Academic Standing and Student Classification

 To be in good academic standing at the University, a student must normally be enrolled for 12 or more units, must maintain a cumulative grade point average of at least 2.0 based on all courses taken at Santa Clara, and must have completed at least a minimum number of units as specified below.
 Failure to meet these requirements may result in academic probation or disqualification from future registration at the University.

-Students in their last term of enrollment before completing a degree may be classified as a full-time student when enrolled for less than 12 units.
+Students in their last term of enrollment before completing a degree may be classified, for academic standing purposes, as a full-time student when enrolled for less than 12 units.

 Students at Santa Clara are subject to academic probation if their cumulative grade point average is lower than 2.0 based on all courses taken at Santa Clara.